 Strong relationships depend on honesty.
 According the book, Love and Respect, Dr. Emerson Eggerichs, Respect is what men most value in a relationship, while Love is most important to women.
 Now is keeping secrets from one another truly showing love and respect?
 Absolutely not.
 As a wife, would you respect a man who spends hours on the internet looking at pornography.
 He does this in secret because he know his wife would not approve.
 Affairs start by secret contact.
 If you are involved in an activity that you know your spouse would not approve of, you simply should not be doing it.
 Once trust is broken in a relationship it is very difficult to get it back.

 Some situations could break trust in a person to the point where it not only disrupts their current lives but their future as it can alter their whole perspective of people in general.
-Once a child’s trust is broken they may never completely trust anyone again permanently effecting future relationships.
+Secrets destroy trust within the live’s of our children.
+Once trust is broken, they may never completely trust anyone again permanently effecting future relationships.

-So the next time someone asks if you can keep a secret, perhaps your answer should simply be, no!
+So the next time someone asks if you can keep a secret, perhaps your answer should simply be, “NO!”
+Remember, “secrets destroy trust.”